jeslaspravin/jeslaspravin.github.io/_posts/CranberryEngine/2024-03-03-Basic-Tokenizer.md

 ### Pass 4 - Scoping the tokens

-Receives list of scope tokens similar to pass 3 and groups the subtokens into it.
-Input must be list of `ParsedTokens` and list of `ScopeTokens`.
-The errors are returned in list of `ParseError`.
-Also returns list of `TokensGroup` which contains the `ParsedTokens` range which are inside a scope.
-This functionality could be combined with Pass 3 to group conditionally.
+This function takes in a list of scope tokens, similar to pass 3.
+It then groups the subtokens within those scopes.
+The input consists of two lists: one containing `ParsedTokens` and the other containing `ScopeTokens`.
+Any errors encountered during this process are returned as a list of `ParseError`.
+Additionally, the function returns a list of `TokensGroup`, which contains the ranges of `ParsedTokens` that fall within a specific scope.
+This functionality can be combined with Pass 3 to conditionally group tokens.

 ```cpp
 struct TokensGroup